-Symposium 3: Glass Technology and Manufacturing
+Symposium III: Glass Technology and Manufacturing

 This symposium welcomes contributions highlighting the key role of glass technology and manufacture and the constant progresses in its different key aspects, from the raw materials to the melt, from glass furnaces to the sustainability of the process, and from traditional forming processes to new techniques such as glass 3D printing.
-Authors and invited to present their work on the following sessions:

 Mathieu Hubert, Corning Incorporated, USA, firstname.lastname@example.org